Diabetic foot ulcers: understanding, preventing, and managing the risks

 - Keep the wound clean and covered with sterile dressings.

-- Follow medical advice on antibiotics or special footwear.
+- Follow medical advice on meds or special footwear.

 - Avoid pressure on the affected foot (use crutches or special shoes if advised).